The

 kit" with the spring terminals, and another one or two came a

-of these worked spectacularly well, and others less so, probably
+these worked spectacularly well, and others less so, probably due

-due to the 'good' one having some leakage resistance.
-That
+to the 'good' one having some leakage resistance.
+That would make

-would make the standard poor crystal radio circuit without a bleed
+the standard poor crystal radio circuit without a bleed resistor

-resistor across the earpiece or a transformer work OK.
-But
+across the earpiece or a transformer work OK.
+But at some stage,

 The two wires under the screw-down cover go to terminals embedded